justHungryMan/justHungryMan/README.md

 #### Education

 1. Bachelor degree of Computer Science Engineering at Sogang University (2012 - 2019)
-2. Masger degree of Computer Science Engineering at Sogang University (2020 - )
+2. Master degree of Computer Science Engineering at Sogang University (2020 - )

 #### Competitions